JetBrains/kotlin/OBJC_INTEROP.md

 Members of Objective-C categories and Swift extensions are imported to Kotlin as extensions.
 That's why these declarations can't be overridden in Kotlin.
 And extension initializers aren't available as Kotlin constructors.

+### Kotlin singletons

+Kotlin singleton (made with `object` declaration, including `companion object`) is imported to Swift/Objective-C as class with a single instance.
+The instance is available through the factory method, i.e. as `[MySingleton mySingleton]` in Objective-C and `MySingleton()` in Swift.

 ### NSNumber